owencho/Stm8Assembler/README.md

 3. There is an CustomAssert test file which test the `TEST_ASSERT_EQUAL_MACHINECODE(expectedMcode,mcode)` function.
 This function compares the difference between the expected machine code and the generated machine code which returned by the **getInstruction** function. \
 This is CustomAssert test file is disabled default during the test and it required to manually remove the x from this file name `test\xtest_CustomAssert.c` to conduct the test.

+4. For the instruction at Bit Operation and Conditional Bit Test Branch instruction group  which required #pos value .
+   #pos value only supports from 0 to 7 and it will throw exception and generate error message as below if value exceeded that range.

+5. For LDW instruction , if the first operand of the code is a complex operand and second operand is a symbol operand which first operand and second operand is unsupported operand combination for this LDW instruction.This function will generate an exception which will highlight both of the operand and generate *Operand is unsupported!* message.